billyquith/ponder/README.md

 ### History

 Ponder is a fork of [CAMP][2], which has been retired by the original authors.
 CAMP relies on Boost, and is pre-C++11.
-In Ponder, the Boost dependency has been removed (apart from testing) and, instead, C++11 features are used.
+In Ponder, the Boost dependency has been removed, and instead, C++11 features are used.
 CAMP was developed by Technogerma Systems France and then by [Tegesoft][1] (where the dev team has moved).

 [1]: http://www.tegesoft.com
 [2]: https://github.com/tegesoft/camp